Ocawesome101/oc-cc-kernel/README.md

 \*nix-inspired OS for ComputerCraft.
 Better sandboxing than OC-OS 2.
 (Meaning, the global table `_G` is actually sandboxed.)

 ## CC-BIOS
-As of kernel version 0.7, OC-CC-Kernel can be booted using CC-BIOS.
+As of kernel version 0.7, OC-CC-Kernel can be booted using [CC-BIOS](https://github.com/ocawesome101/cc-bios).
 Everything should work.

+NOTE: Sandboxing of `_G` is disabled when booting with CC-BIOS.
+This is because the entire reason for my sandboxing is to provide an environment nearly identical to that which CC-BIOS provides.

 ## Standard BIOS
 Requires [OC-EFI](https://github.com/ocawesome101/ocbios/blob/master/uefi.lua) as `startup` in order to boot.
 Boot files, as well as the kernel, are found in `/boot`.